-- (a) A temporary one hundred eighty (180) day moratorium is imposed regarding structures and land uses located in any planning district which has voted to institute county zoning. - (b) During said one hundred eighty (180) day period, the Advisory Committee of
+(a) A temporary one hundred eighty (180) day moratorium is imposed regarding structures and land uses located in any planning district which has voted to institute county zoning.

-- (c) If zoning and development ordinances are adopted by the Baldwin County Commission prior to the expiration of the one hundred eighty (180) day temporary moratorium period, said moratorium shall then terminate without further action of the Commission. - (d) This moratorium shall not be applicable to applications for structures and uses properly submitted prior to an affirmative vote for zoning, a family division of land, subdivision of land by court order, single family homes and attachments/additions thereto.
+- (b) During said one hundred eighty (180) day period, the Advisory Committee of the district, Baldwin and County Planning and Zoning Commission, and staff shall work diligently to develop and present to the Baldwin County Commission a proposed zoning map and comprehensive development ordinances for adoption. - (c) If zoning and development ordinances are adopted by the Baldwin County Commission prior to the expiration of the one hundred eighty (180) day temporary moratorium period, said moratorium shall then terminate without further action of the Commission. - (d) This moratorium shall not be applicable to applications for structures and uses properly submitted prior to an affirmative vote for zoning, a family division of land, subdivision of land by court order, single family homes and attachments/additions thereto.